 “McLinn delivers a fun, engaging, and emotionally complicated romance.”

 “Poignant, heart warming” . . .
 “Funny and heart-wrenching at the same time” . . .
 “Passionate and sensual without being distasteful or vulgar.”

 Now Available in Paperback

-What Are Friends For? is now available in paperback at Amazon and Barnes & Noble, and may soon come to Walmart.com, where most of my print editions also are offered.
+What Are Friends For? is now available in paperback at Amazon, Barnes & Noble and Walmart.com, where most of my print editions also are offered.
 The Seasons books are distributed worldwide through IngramSpark, so you also can ask your library to stock them.